Selecting a Sanitation System

 A rapidly increasing number of coastal areas have been designated as No Discharge Zones.
-To qualify under the federal Clean Water Act, states must show that sufficient pump–out facilities exist for boaters to empty holding tanks.
-31 states have designated certain areas as No Discharge Zones (AZ, CA, CT, FL, GA, MA, MD, ME, MN, MO, NC, NH, NJ, NM, NV, NY, RI, SC, TX, UT, VA, VT and WI).
+To qualify under the federal Clean Water Act, states must show that sufficient pump-out facilities exist for boaters to empty holding tanks.
 In Michigan, New Mexico, Rhode Island and Vermont all waters are no discharge.
-There remains considerable opposition to NDZs from boaters who feel both inconvenienced and unfairly singled out as sources of pollution (miniscule compared to typical sewage treatment overflow following rainstorms, runoff, industrial, etc.), but the political tide definitely favors the proliferation of NDZs.
+There remains considerable opposition to NDZs from boaters who feel both inconvenienced and unfairly singled out as sources of pollution (miniscule compared to typical sewage treatment overflow following rainstorms, runoff, and industrial effluents), but the political tide definitely favors the proliferation of NDZs.

 There are a variety of ways to deal with waste on board, including recirculating, composting, and incinerating toilets, but by far the most common are toilets plumbed to holding tanks.
-These range from the simple and inexpensive self–contained heads (portable potties) to fairly complicated systems incorporating multiple valves, pumps and hoses.
-Any way you look at it, carrying around sewage is an unsavory business.
+These range from the simple and inexpensive self-contained heads (portable potties) to fairly complicated systems incorporating multiple valves, pumps and hoses.
+Any way you look at it, carrying around sewage is necessary.

 This is a solution for thousands of "weekend" or trailer boats that need a way to hold small amounts of waste (usually limited to six gallons).
 They aren't fun to take on shore and dump (usually in a marina toilet), but they eliminate the need to install permanent plumbing, are almost impossible to clog, and are inexpensive.
 If you add a deodorizing chemical to the tank, these heads are reasonably odor–free.